 Bugs may – and will – happen.
 Vulnerabilities may surface.
 Deadlines may get missed.
 Deployment may be delayed.
 Scope creep can happen.

-To manage expectations, create a list of the top five to seven things that have gone wrong in the past with other clients and share that with your prospect, along with discussion around how those things were handled and resulted in ultimate success.
+When you’re working on setting expectations in the sales process, create a list of the top five to seven things that have gone wrong in the past with other clients and share that with your prospect, along with discussion around how those things were handled and resulted in ultimate success.
 Ask what your teams can do together to help ensure things go as smoothly as possible.

 If you expect nothing to go wrong and it does – you’ll be disappointed … and the prospect-turned-client will be disappointed at best, irate at worst.
 But, if you expect a few blips along the way, and foreshadow that all will not be smooth sailing at the onset, your new customer is less likely to go off the deep end, enabling you to do your job and deliver an end product to a delighted client.